laggingreflex/mochista/README.md

 If Mochista fails to monitor the files you specified, try to simplify or reduce the glob patterns specified.
 See chokidar#561.

+####  Invalid coverage with babel

+In some cases you might see inaccurate coverage reports when using babel: [nyc#501](https://github.com/istanbuljs/nyc/issues/501)

+Use [babel-plugin-istanbul] with `--instrument=false` to solve this issue.

 [scr]: misc/scr.gif